danidee10/danidee10.github.io/_posts/2016-11-14-flask-by-example-7.markdown

-**IMPORTANT: before running the migrations, make sure you comment out the `db.create_all` in `votr.py` if you don't SQLAlchemy would create the new table from you and Alembic won't be able to detect any change in the database schema**
+**IMPORTANT: before running the migrations, make sure you comment out the `db.create_all` in `votr.py` if you don't SQLAlchemy, would create the new table from you and Alembic won't be able to detect any change in the database schema when you try to run the database migration**

 **Modify the /api/vote endpoint to incorporate the new changes**